quangthangisme/tp/docs/DeveloperGuide.md

 * 2a.
 User provides an empty task name.

     * 2a1.
-TC displays an error message: "Task name cannot be empty."
+TC displays an error message: `"Task name cannot be empty."`

-      Use case ends.
+      Use case resumes from step 2.

 * 2b.
-A task with the same name already exists.
+The specified task does not exist.

     * 2b1.
-TC displays an error message: "Task <name> already exists."

-      Use case ends.

-**Use case 2: Delete a Todo**

-**MSS**

-1. User provides input to delete a todo task.
-2. TC validates the input.
-3. TC deletes the task and confirms the deletion.

-   Use case ends.

-**Extensions**

-* 2a.
-The specified task does not exist.

-    * 2a1.
-TC displays an error message: "Task <name> not found."

-      Use case ends.

-**Use case 3: Add Contact to Existing Task**

-**MSS**

-1. User searches for the contact's ID (UC:TBD)
-2. User provides input to associate a contact with a task.
-3. TC validates the input.
-4. TC associates the task with the contact and confirms the update.

-   Use case ends.

-**Extensions**

-* 3a.
-User provides an empty task name.

-    * 3a1.
-TC displays an error message: "Task name cannot be empty."

-      Use case ends.

-* 3b.
-The specified task does not exist.

-    * 3b1.
-TC displays an error message: "Task <name> not found."
+TC displays an error message: `"Task <name> not found."`

-      Use case ends.
+      Use case resumes from step 2.

-* 3c.
+* 2c.
 The specified contact does not exist.

-    * 3c1.
-TC displays an error message: "Contact <contact_id> not found."
+    * 2c1.
+TC displays an error message: `"Contact <contact_id> not found."`

-      Use case ends.
+      Use case resumes from step 2.

-* 3d.
+* 2d.
 The task is already assigned to the contact.

-    * 3d1.
-TC displays an error message: "Task <name> already exists for <contact_id>."
+    * 2d1.
+TC displays an error message: `"Task <name> already exists for <contact_id>."`

-      Use case ends.
+      Use case resumes from step 2.

 **Use case 4: Remove Contact from Existing Task**

 **MSS**

-1. User finds all contacts associated with a task (UC:TBD)
+1. User <u>finds all contacts associated with a task (UC:TBD)</u>.
 2. User provides input to remove a contact from a task.
-3. TC validates the input.
-4. TC removes the association and confirms the update.
+3. TC removes the association and confirms the update.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 User provides an empty task name.

-    * 3a1.
-TC displays an error message: "Task name cannot be empty."
+    * 2a1.
+TC displays an error message: `"Task name cannot be empty."`

-      Use case ends.
+      Use case resumes from step 2.

-* 3b.
+* 2b.
 The specified task does not exist.

-    * 3b1.
-TC displays an error message: "Task <name> not found."
+    * 2b1.
+TC displays an error message: `"Task <name> not found."`

-      Use case ends.
+      Use case resumes from step 2.

-* 3c.
+* 2c.
 The specified contact does not exist.

-    * 3c1.
-TC displays an error message: "Contact <contact_id> not found."
+    * 2c1.
+TC displays an error message: `"Contact <contact_id> not found."`

-      Use case ends.
+      Use case resumes from step 2.

-* 3d.
+* 2d.
 The task is not assigned to the contact.

-    * 3d1.
-TC displays an error message: "Task <name> is not assigned to <contact_id>."
+    * 2d1.
+TC displays an error message: `"Task <name> is not assigned to <contact_id>."`

-      Use case ends.
+      Use case resumes from step 2.

 **Use case 5: Mark a Todo as Done**

 **MSS**

 1. User provides input to mark a todo as done.
-2. TC validates the input.
-3. TC marks the task as done and confirms the update.
+2. TC marks the task as done and confirms the update.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The specified task does not exist.

-    * 2a1.
-TC displays an error message: "Task <name> not found."
+    * 1a1.
+TC displays an error message: `"Task <name> not found."`

-      Use case ends.
+      Use case resumes from step 1.

 **Use case 6: Unmark a Todo as Done**

 **MSS**

 1. User provides input to unmark a todo as done.
-2. TC validates the input.
-3. TC unmarks the task as done and confirms the update.
+2. TC unmarks the task as done and confirms the update.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The specified task does not exist.

-    * 2a1.
-TC displays an error message: "Task <name> not found."
+    * 1a1.
+TC displays an error message: `"Task <name> not found."`

-      Use case ends.
+      Use case resumes from step 1.

 **Use case 7: List Full Details of a Specific Todo**

 **MSS**

 1. User provides input to list the full details of a specific todo.
-2. TC validates the input.
-3. TC retrieves the full details of the todo and displays it to the user.
+2. TC retrieves the full details of the todo and displays it to the user.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The specified task does not exist.

-    * 2a1.
-TC displays an error message: "Task <name> not found."
+    * 1a1.
+TC displays an error message: `"Task <name> not found."`

-      Use case ends.
+      Use case resumes from step 1.

 **Use case 8: Search for Contacts by Some Identifiable Feature**

 **MSS**
-1. User enters a valid `filter` command with at least one column and value.
-2. TC filters contacts based on the specified criteria.
+1. User searches for contacts based on specific criteria.
-3. TC displays the matching results along with the message: `"n results found."`
+2. TC displays the matching results along with the message: `"n results found."`

    Use case ends.

 **Extensions**
 * 1a.
-User enters a `filter` command with a duplicate column.
+The criteria include multiple filters on the same column.
     * 1a1.
 TC displays the error message: `"Duplicate column: <col>."`

       Use case resumes at step 1.

 * 1b.
-User enters a `filter` command with an unrecognized column.
+The criteria include a filter on an unrecognized column.
     * 1b1.
 TC displays the error message: `"Unrecognized column: <unknown>."`

       Use case resumes at step 1.

 * 1c.
-User enters a `filter` command with an invalid operator.
+The criteria include a filter with an unrecognized logical operator.
     * 1c1.
 TC displays the error message: `"Unrecognized operator: <unknown>."`

       Use case resumes at step 1.

 * 1d.
-User enters a `filter` command where a column has no values specified.
+The criteria include a filter without specified values.
     * 1d1.
 TC displays the error message: `"No values specified for column <col>."`

       Use case resumes at step 1.

 * 1e.
-User enters a `filter` command without specifying any column.
+The criteria contain no filters.
     * 1e1.
 TC displays the error message: `"Specify at least one column and value."`

       Use case resumes at step 1.

 * 1f.
-User enters a `filter` command with multiple operators in the same column.
+The criteria include a filter with multiple logical operators.
     * 1f1.
 TC applies only the first operator and treats the next ones as values.

       Use case resumes at step 2.